AkhileshThite/figment-articles/Deploying-and-Debugging-the-Smart-Contracts-on-Polygon.md

 I'll cover all the possible errors which I faced during the deployment.
 So, grab a cup of coffee ☕️ and follow the steps.

+## Prerequisites
+This tutorial assumes that you have some beginner-level experience in programming & blockchain understanding.

 ## After this tutorial you will be able to:
 • Deploy the smart contracts on polygon (Matic) Mumbai Test Network.
 <br>